 Why not give it a go?
 Even if you reduce the level of service you pay for, for example, using an agent to find a tenant and set up the tenancy, but then managing thereafter, it will save you money.

 There is a lot of support out there for landlords, so you won’t be left to sink or swim if you take over from a letting agent.

 Go on, you know you can do it!

 32. Look after long-term tenants

 Long-term tenants who look after your property and pay the rent on time each month are worth hanging on to.
-Do your best to hang on to these desirable individuals.
-As long as you have perfect tenants living in your property, life is golden.

 Take care of your tenants.
 Be courteous and responsive to issues and offer to upgrade kitchens and bathrooms in a timely manner if required.
 And don’t be in a huge rush to put the rent up each year.
 Sometimes it is smarter to keep the status quo rather than being greedy and chasing a short-term profit.
 After all, your rental yields won’t benefit much if your lovely long-term tenant decides they can’t afford to stay any longer and hands in their notice.